Pre-Seasoned, Lightweight, Cast Iron Wok is part of WOK STAR KIT

 - The round bottom is a natural shape.
 The curve allows a smooth, continuous stroke with no hard edges to break the free flowing stir fry movement.
 The round bottom just “feels” right.

-- Flat bottom woks were designed to use on electric stoves (useless for stir frying.)
+- Flat bottom woks were designed to be used on electric stoves (useless for stir frying.)
 They have more flat surface area (they use more oil), and does not make for a natural stir fry motion.
 The vertical sides get scratched and food starts sticking making wash up a chore.
 Many people complain about this.

 “Adjustable Size” pan.
 The continuous curve of the round bottom effectively makes the round bottom wok an “adjustable size” pan.